unbounded-enterprise/asset-layer-sdk-unity/README.md

 These all call the same core endpoint (https://api-v2.assetlayer.com/api/v1/app/info), but getApp & getApps offer stricter type security when passing props and returning values.
-Typescript is highly recommended and the sdk includes extensive typings, useful for referencing & importing, allowing for turn-key type-safe app development.

 ### Login a User